apache/steve/v3/README.md

 * Alice voting as Bob (see below)
 * Alice stuffing ballots (eg. as a person not on Record; should be impossible)

-Each participant receives a **token** to represent themself during voting.
-The token is regarded as a **shared secret** between STeVe and the Participant.
+Each person receives a **token** to represent themself during voting.
+The token is regarded as a **shared secret** between STeVe and the Person.

-Note: this token could be used internally, and the **shared secret** would be the Participant's LDAP password.
+Note: this token could be used internally, and the **shared secret** would be the Person's LDAP password.
 This *may* create undesired data in access logs, which could be solved by custom config to **omit** the authenticated user from the logs.
-And/or, a Participant could sign in to retrieve a link that embeds their token, and that link requires no authentication (note: would need to ensure that **all** browsers obey path-based directives on when to send credentials; we'd only want creds for retrieving the token/link, but for them
+And/or, a Person could sign in to retrieve a link that embeds their token, and that link requires no authentication (note: would need to ensure that **all** browsers obey path-based directives on when to send credentials; we'd only want creds for retrieving the token/link, but for them